JenCW/brandedflow/docs/internal/README.md

 3. AQ Remodeling serves as website template

 ### Building Automations (Future)
-1. Client MCPs go in `/automation-library/client-mcps/`
+1. Reusable MCPs go in `/automations/mcps/`
-2. Internal workflows go in `/automation-library/internal-workflows/`
+2. Reusable workflows go in `/automations/workflows/`
 3. Each MCP will be its own project

 ### Updating Documentation